Ghini/ghini.desktop/doc/ghini-family.rst

          and your computer.
 Just make sure both your phone and computer are connected, and read further.
 In most cases, it will just work.

-         More info: your local IP address setting is something starting with ``192.168.`` followed by two more numbers between 0 and 255, or maybe ``10.`` followed by three more such numbers, or still ``172.`` followed by a number in the range 16 to 31, and again two more numbers between 0 and 255.
-Check your phone IP address in :menuselection:`Settings --> About device --> Status`, no more to make sure that both addresses belong to the same segment, roughly true if the first three of those four numbers are equal.

          Beware: there's routers which will not let you talk from one system to the other, or that leave only a few ports open.
-I'm not so sure, it depends, and you should check with your router.
+If your router has a 'guest' and a 'home' SSID, do use the 'home' signal for both systems.
+But it all depends, and you should check with your router.
 If you are using your home router and you still can't quite connect pocket to desktop, try the next option.

       2) Next easiest: configure a WiFi hotspot on your Android phone, and connect your computer